 That was so because §2805(d)(3) provides that "the court may, in its discretion, direct that reasonable attorney and expert witness fees be paid" if it finds that the action brought by the dealer "is frivolous."
-The court so found.
+The court so found. conclusion.

-On appeal, the Ninth Circuit agreed with the district court's conclusion.
 Emphasizing that the dealer had not only failed to submit proof to back up its PMPA counterclaim, but also had engaged in perjury and spoliation of evidence, the appeals court concluded that a counterclaim - like an original complaint - may open the door to attorney fee liability.